Frost Meadowcroft

 Frost Meadowcroft is a professional services company specialising in commercial property consultancy.
 Its offices are at 22 St Peter's Square former offices of Island Records and at 96 Kensington High Street.
 It specialises in offices and commercial property investments in the area west of west end including Paddington, Kensington, Chelsea, Hammersmith, Fulham and Chiswick.

+The Royal Institution of Chartered Surveyors lists the firm as a private practice offering commercial property, lease renewal, leasehold enfranchisement, rent review and valuation services.